Teaching Online and Blended Classes

 The regular IVCC Curriculum Committee process for designing and delivering courses in online or blended formats requires committee approval before the delivery format is changed.
-For the 2020-2021 academic year (summer and fall 2020, spring 2021), IVCC will not require committee approval for online or blended delivery.
-If a course delivery format is changing in summer 2021 and beyond, Curriculum Committee approval is required.
 This process should be initiated through the division dean using the required forms.

 First-Time Offering Payment

 FT faculty teaching an online class for the first time receive one credit hour equal to the overload rate in the first semester the course is taught.
 PT faculty receive one credit equal to the pay rate in the first semester the course is taught.
 This payment is handled by the division dean and is made in the term in which the class is first offered.

 Teaching Online @ IVCC